 Resolution Concerning the EPA’s Underground Injection Control Class VI Rule

-WHEREAS, the uncertainty surrounding Class VI approvals may stymie project investments that would lead to more reliable and clean electric generation, and
+WHEREAS, the uncertainty surrounding Class VI approvals may stymie project investments that would lead to more reliable electric generation and lower emissions of carbon dioxide, and

 WHEREAS, the failure of the Obama Administration’s Environmental Protection Agency to timely approve Class VI permits has been a source of project delays and unnecessary costs, and

-WHEREAS, the developer of one of the largest clean coal projects cited Class VI as one of the reasons the project failed to move forward, and
+WHEREAS, the developer of one of the largest carbon capture projects cited Class VI as one of the reasons the project failed to move forward, and

 WHEREAS, the Environmental Protection Agency has failed to timely reassess whether modifications to the Class VI regulations are “appropriate or necessary” after its stated intent to do so when the rule was originally promulgated, and